WW Recipe of the Day: Lighter Healthier Sugar Cookies

 We used relatively small cookie cutters, which resulted in 26 cookies and used a total of about 6 tablespoons confectioner's sugar mixed with a little water and food coloring to ice them.

-According to my calculations, each 2-cookie serving has about 115 calories, *3 Weight Watchers PointsPlus, *5 WW Freestyle SmartPoints.
-Enjoy!
+According to my calculations, each 2-cookie serving has about 115 calories and:

-If you’ve made these iced sugar cookies, please give the recipe a star rating below and leave a comment letting me know how you liked them.
+If you've made these Lighter Iced Sugar Cookies, please give the recipe a star rating below and leave a comment letting me know how you liked it.
+And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.

 Healthier Iced Sugar Cookies Recipe